turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 `"Phoenix` is a key in that second dictionary.
 It points to a value 1260, which is what we're looking for.

 So the code `knownDistances["St. Louis"]!["Phoenix"]!` gets us the distance between St. Louis and Phoenix.
-We we look at our `distanceTo` function we have an argument named `target` that is the city we're heading to.
+When we look at our `distanceTo` function we have an argument named `target` that is the city we're heading to.

-*Write code in your `distanceTo` function that finds the distance between St. Louis and your `target`*.
-Check the output you see in `main.swift` against the numbers in `AviatrixData`.
+*Write code in your `distanceTo` function that finds the distance between St. Louis and your `target`.
+Make sure your function returns this value!* Re-run the program and check the output you see in `main.swift` against the numbers in `AviatrixData`.

 #### Planning for the Future